COE Faculty & Staff Accessibility Resources

 - Long, unstructured messages

-Accessibility is a shared responsibility—start small and improve over time.
+Accessibility is a shared responsibility.
+Start small, focus on what is used most, and improve over time.

 You should contact support if: